coopertweak/EduRAG/README.md

 1. **Application Code**: MIT License
 2. **Default Content**: Creative Commons Attribution License 4.0 (CC BY 4.0)
    - When using content from the default OpenStax textbook, proper attribution must be maintained
-   - Any modifications or adaptations must be indicated
-   - Commercial use is permitted under the terms of CC BY 4.0

 For more information about the CC BY 4.0 license, visit the [official license deed](https://creativecommons.org/licenses/by/4.0/deed.en).